mxjoly/pwa-webpack-plugin/README.md

 #### use

-An object with the icons type to generate :
+An object with the icon types to generate :

 | Key            | Default | Description                                                    |
 | -------------- | ------- | -------------------------------------------------------------- |